BUMRC-Electrical/kicad-template/cad/README.md

 If it is a STEP file, upload that to this folder.

-For OnShape, you can leave a PDF with a link to the OnShape project in here.
+For OnShape, you can edit this README.md file and add a link to the OnShape project.